 If you had told someone you liked gaming on a tablet in 2010, they would have likely laughed at you, and assumed you were talking about mobile games or something less serious.
-Now, however, we’re getting tablets that have specs close to early Xbox One Models, with amazing response times, performance and abilities which are actually geared towards gaming.
+Now, however, we’re getting tablets that have specs close to early Xbox One Models, with amazing response times, performance and abilities.
+These top gaming tablets are actually geared towards gaming.

-If you’re still not convinced, then read a little further, cause you’re about to get your mind blown by some of the best gaming tablets currently available, with all their features, pros, and cons to boot.
-Let’s take a closer look.
+If you’re still not convinced, then read a little further, because you’re about to get your mind blown by some of the best gaming tablets currently available, with all their features, pros, and cons to boot.
+You can even choose a Bluetooth mouse to go with your new tablet.

 |Name||Image||Operating System||$-$$$||Rating||Check Price|